-With refining operations in four provinces, the Canadian sugar industry continues to provide Canadian consumers and industrial customers with a reliable supply of high quality, low cost refined sugar.
+With refining operations in four provinces, the Canadian sugar industry continues to provide Canadian consumers and industrial customers with a reliable supply of high quality, competitively refined sugar.

-Canada produces approximately 1.2 million tonnes of refined sugar annually.
-Approximately 94% is refined from raw cane sugar imported in bulk to cane sugar refining operations in Vancouver, Toronto and Montreal.
-The balance is refined beet sugar from domestically grown sugar beets in Alberta.
+Canada produces approximately 1.4 million tonnes of refined sugar annually.
+Approximately 92% is refined from raw cane sugar imported in bulk to cane sugar refining operations in Vancouver, Toronto and Montreal.
+The balance is refined beet sugar processed from domestically grown sugar beets in Alberta.
 Whether produced from cane or beet, the refined sugar is the same - pure sucrose.

 Refined sugar is produced in several forms for both retail and industrial customers.
-More than 85% of Canada’s sugar production is destined for the industrial market.
 Sugar is available in three main product categories: white granulated sugar, liquid sugar and specialty sugars.
 There are more than 80 different types of sugar and package sizes offered to meet the needs of both consumers and food processors.

 Variety of Refined Sugar Products